scotthaleen/embedded-jetty-rest/README.md

 mvn assembly:assembly
 ```

-This will produce a deployable tar.gz
+This will produce a deployable tar.gz in the _target/_ folder
 (**web-server-{VERSION}-bundle.tar.gz**)

 ### deploy